Table of Contents

 Advanced persistent threats, or APTs, carried out by experienced cybercriminals to infiltrate networks without detection for long periods, can be detected through a properly set up SIEM system.
 A well-configured SIEM system can detect these threats by correlating events from multiple sources and identifying unusual patterns or anomalies in network traffic, user behaviour, or application activity.

 Insider threats pose significant risks to organisations, often involving trusted employees with access to sensitive data and critical systems.
 By leveraging UEBA, a feature commonly found in modern SIEM solutions, organisations can monitor user activities for signs of malicious intent or policy violations.
 UEBA helps identify anomalous behaviour, such as unauthorised data access or excessive file downloads that may indicate an insider threat.

 Fraud Prevention in Financial Institutions

 Financial institutions face constant threats from fraudsters attempting account takeovers, credit card fraud, wire transfer scams, and more.
 Implementing a comprehensive SIEM solution enables financial institutions to monitor transactions in real-time while also analysing historical data for patterns indicative of fraudulent activity.
 This proactive approach helps detect and prevent fraud before it causes significant financial loss or reputational damage.

 Healthcare Data Breach Detection

-Given the sensitive nature of patient data and the high value placed on electronic health records (EHRs), healthcare organizations are a prime target for cybercriminals.
-A SIEM system can help protect healthcare organizations by monitoring access to EHR systems, detecting unauthorized access attempts, and alerting security teams when potential breaches occur.
+Given the sensitive nature of patient data and the high value placed on electronic health records (EHRs), healthcare organisations are a prime target for cybercriminals.
+A SIEM system can help protect healthcare organisations by monitoring access to EHR systems, detecting unauthorised access attempts, and alerting security teams when potential breaches occur.
 Additionally, SIEM solutions can assist in meeting HIPAA compliance requirements through automated reporting and auditing capabilities.